github/site-policy/Policies/github-terms-of-service.md

 #### 3. Ownership of Content, Right to Post, and License Grants
 You retain ownership of and responsibility for Content you create or own ("Your Content").
 If you're posting anything you did not create yourself or do not own the rights to, you agree that you are responsible for any Content you post; that you will only submit Content that you have the right to post; and that you will fully comply with any third party licenses relating to Content you post.

-Because you retain ownership of and responsibility for Your Content, we need you to grant us — and other GitHub Users — certain legal permissions, listed in Sections D.4 — D.7.
+Because You retain ownership of and responsibility for Your Content, We need You to grant Us — and Other Users — certain legal permissions, listed in Sections D.4 — D.7.
 These license grants apply to Your Content.
-If you upload Content that already comes with a license granting GitHub the permissions we need to run our Service, no additional license is required.
-You understand that you will not receive any payment for any of the rights granted in Sections D.4 — D.7.
-The licenses you grant to us will end when you remove Your Content from our servers, unless other Users have forked it.
+If You upload Content that already comes with a license granting GitHub the permissions We need to run our Service, no additional license is required.
+You understand that You will not receive any payment for any of the rights granted in Sections D.4 — D.7.
+The licenses You grant to Us will end when You remove Your Content from our servers, unless Other Users have forked it.

 #### 4. License Grant to Us
 We need the legal right to do things like host Your Content, publish it, and share it.
-You grant us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
-This includes the right to do things like copy it to our database and make backups; show it to you and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; and perform it, in case Your Content is something like music or video.
+You grant GitHub and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
+This includes the right to do things like copy it to our database and make backups; show it to You and Other Users; parse it into a search index or otherwise analyze it on our servers; share it with Other Users; and perform it, in case Your Content is something like music or video.

 This license does not grant GitHub the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.

 #### 5. License Grant to Other Users
-Any User-Generated Content you post publicly, including issues, comments, and contributions to other Users' repositories, may be viewed by others.
-By setting your repositories to be viewed publicly, you agree to allow others to view and "fork" your repositories (this means that others may make their own copies of Content from your repositories in repositories they control).
+Any User-Generated Content You post publicly, including issues, comments, and contributions to Other Users' repositories, may be viewed by Other Users.
+By setting Your repositories to be viewed publicly, You agree to allow Other Users to view and "fork" Your repositories (this means that others may make their own copies of Content from Your repositories in repositories they control).

-If you set your pages and repositories to be viewed publicly, you grant each User of GitHub a nonexclusive, worldwide license to use, display, and perform Your Content through the GitHub Service and to reproduce Your Content solely on GitHub as permitted through GitHub's functionality (for example, through forking).
-You may grant further rights if you [adopt a license](/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).
-If you are uploading Content you did not create or own, you are responsible for ensuring that the Content you upload is licensed under terms that grant these permissions to other GitHub Users.
+If You set Your pages and repositories to be viewed publicly, You grant each Other User a nonexclusive, worldwide license to use, display, and perform Your Content through the GitHub Service and to reproduce Your Content solely on GitHub as permitted through GitHub's functionality (for example, through forking).
+You may grant further rights if You [adopt a license](/articles/adding-a-license-to-a-repository/#including-an-open-source-license-in-your-repository).
+If You are uploading Content You did not create or own, You are responsible for ensuring that the Content You upload is licensed under terms that grant these permissions to Other Users.

 #### 6. Contributions Under Repository License
 Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.
 If you have a separate agreement to license your contributions under different terms, such as a contributor license agreement, that agreement will supersede.